THE VESSEL

 Gardner Bay

-We can go on a walk to observe the sea lions, mockingbirds, and finches.
+We can walk to observe the sea lions, mockingbirds, and finches.
 Kayaking, snorkeling, or glass-bottom boat rides are also offered.

 Punta Suarez

-Following lunch aboard, we go on an exciting trail across lava/boulder terrain.
+We go on an exciting trail across lava/boulder terrain after lunch aboard.
 We can observe beautiful waved albatrosses, boobies, and swallow-tail gulls.

 DAY 4